sitraj/devsecops-demo/README.md

 ## 🚨 Current Security Issues

-The project intentionally includes security issues for demonstration:
+The project includes some security issues for demonstration:

-1. **S3 Bucket**: Public read access (`aws_s3_bucket_acl` with `acl = "public-read"`)
-2. **SQL Injection**: Concatenated SQL queries in application
+1. **SQL Injection**: Concatenated SQL queries in application
-3. **CORS**: Wildcard origin policy
+2. **CORS**: Wildcard origin policy
-4. **Dependencies**: Potential vulnerabilities in Node.js packages
+3. **Dependencies**: Potential vulnerabilities in Node.js packages

-5. **Terraform Configuration**: Uses modern resource structure but with security violations
+**Note**: Infrastructure security issues have been resolved:
+- ✅ S3 bucket ACL changed from public to private
+- ✅ Server-side encryption enabled
+- ✅ S3 logging requirement removed (not mandatory for demo)

-These issues are detected by the security scanning pipeline and should be addressed in a real-world scenario.
+These remaining issues are detected by the security scanning pipeline and should be addressed in a real-world scenario.

 ## 🛡️ Security Best Practices Demonstrated